Expo/Crenshaw station: E Line

-Originally little more than a stop marker on the Los Angeles and Independence Railroad and Pacific Electric interurban line, passenger service ended on September 30, 1953, with closure of the Santa Monica Air Line.
-It remained out of service and the station was eventually dismantled.
+The station's predecessor was originally little more than a stop marker on the Los Angeles and Independence Railroad and Pacific Electric interurban line.
+Passenger service ended on September 30, 1953, with closure of the Santa Monica Air Line, and the station was eventually dismantled.

-The new station at Exposition and Crenshaw Blvd, opened on Saturday, April 28, 2012, completely rebuilt for the service on the Expo Line (now known as the E Line).
-It opened during the completion of Phase I of the E Line from 7th Street/Metro Center to Culver City.
+A new station with near-side platforms at Exposition and Crenshaw Blvd opened on Saturday, April 28, 2012, completely rebuilt for the service on the Expo Line.
+It opened during the completion of Phase I of the Expo Line from 7th Street/Metro Center to Culver City.
 Regular scheduled service commenced Monday, April 30, 2012.
-The station has near-side platforms.
+The Expo Line was integrated into the newly designated E Line with the opening of the Regional Connector in 2023.